SAMMISolutions/docs/doc_posts/_troubleshooting-common/twitch-connection.md

 If Twitch Alerts are not working as expected, consider the following troubleshooting steps:

-**Verify Your Twitch Pubsub/Chat Connection**\
+**Verify Your Twitch EventSub/Chat Connection**\
-Ensure that both your Twitch Pubsub and Chat are connected (indicated by green light indicators) and that you are listening to the correct topics (which can be verified under Twitch Connections).
+Ensure that both your Twitch EventSub and Chat are connected (indicated by green light indicators) and that you are listening to the correct events (which can be verified under Twitch Connections).

 {% include image.html w="75" src="twitch_connected.png" alt="Twitch Connected" %}